-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 The family he lived with provided crucial information:

 Officer: "I just spoke with Nikolas' father.
-He said he spoke with him and he said he was at a McDonald's by the school -- I'm trying to see what that address is ..."
-(Officers provide address for the closest McDonald's)
+He said he spoke with him and he said he was at a McDonald's by the school -- I'm trying to see what that address is. ..."
+(Officers provide an address for the nearest McDonald's.)

 Officer: "I'm talking to Nikolas' caregiver.
-We need some units to go to his house ...
+We need some units to go to his house. ...
 He's got a safe with guns, he doesn't know if his wife is OK."

 Officer: "I've got bad radio service, I've got the mom.
 She's 10-4.
 (OK) I'm going to need a couple extra units out here to secure the house.
 There's possibly a male in the house, not the suspect.
 We're trying to talk him out."